DOCUMENTARY ON OFFSHORE WIND ENERGY

 - Sestao, Avilés and Fene (Spain), where the foundations for the wind turbines were made.

-- The port of Great Yarmouth, where the various components of the wind turbines are brought together and then assembled at high sea.
+- The port of Great Yarmouth, where the various components of the wind turbines were brought together and then assembled at high sea.

 - And East Anglia ONE itself, in the North Sea, about 50 kilometres off the coast of Suffolk County, England.